Join the E-Newsletter – Notes on City Council

 Prince Rupert is located in the territory of the Ts’msyen and the region around the city neighbours the territories of the Nisga’a, Haida, Tlingit, Heiltsuk, Haisla, and Wet’suwet’en.
 Given this, the local government of the City of Prince Rupert should continue to work closely with Ts’msyen governments and communities, and with other First Nation governments and communities to build an economy based in respectful and sustainable use of land and sea resources.

-At stake are the salmon, crabs, and other sea-life that feed local people and that sustain our local economies, the energy moving through pipelines throughout the region, the transfer of this energy in the form of liquified natural gas and other products to other parts of the world, the climate and economic impacts from trading and using these fuels, including risks associated with increased tanker traffic to move gas to other markets, and the forest products used to build communities and that provide local forestry jobs.
+At stake are the salmon, crabs, and other sea-life that feed local people and that sustain our local economies, the energy moving through pipelines that run throughout the region, the transfer of this energy in the form of liquified natural gas and other products to other parts of the world, the climate and economic impacts from trading and using these fuels, including risks associated with increased tanker traffic to move gas to other markets, and the forest products used to build communities and that provide local forestry jobs.

-• Advocate for greater local control over and oversight of the region’s resources.
+- Advocate for greater local control over and oversight of the region’s resources

-• Advocate for transparent and democratic governance and and long-term planning of resource development at the regional and provincial level, with development going back into northern and coastal communities — not just the lower mainland or Victoria.
+- Advocate for transparent and democratic governance and and long-term planning of resource development at the regional and provincial level, with development going back into northern and coastal communities — not just the lower mainland or Victoria

 Climate Change

 As we work together, one challenge we face as a community is the overall (global) impact of climate change.
 From increased forest fires throughout Canada to warmer rivers and declining fish stocks right here at home, we must consider how these climate changes will impact our communities.
+Climate change is a fact, and facts don’t care about politics.
+To be prepared, we must pay attention to and respond the fact of a warming (and changing) climate.

-• Put in place climate change mitigations and prepare for the economic costs of the impacts on salmon, forests, and other resources from climate change.
+- Put in place climate change mitigations and prepare for the economic costs of the impacts on salmon, forests, and other resources from climate change

-• Do our part as a city to reduce our carbon and other greenhouse gas emissions — we are all paying the price of climate warming and should invest in a carbon-free and energy-rich future, for our region and beyond.
+- Do our part as a city to reduce our carbon and other greenhouse gas emissions — we are all paying the price of climate warming and should invest in a carbon-free and energy-rich future, for our region and beyond

 Quality of Life